cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/tools/testbbdev.rst

 parameters while still keeping their number limited as part of sanity regression.

-Shortened tree of isg_cid-wireless_dpdk_ae with dpdk compiled and output to the build directory:
+Shortened tree of isg_cid-wireless_dpdk_ae with dpdk compiled for x86_64-native-linux-icc target:

 ::